wired010/Docker-Provider/README.md

   2. Deploy [ARM template](./scripts/onboarding/aks/onboarding-using-msi-auth/) with enabled = false to create DCR, DCR-A and link the workspace to Portal
    > Note - Make sure to update the parameter values in existingClusterParam.json file and have enabled = false in template file
     `az deployment group create --resource-group <ResourceGroupName> --template-file ./existingClusterOnboarding.json --parameters @./existingClusterParam.json`
-  3. Get the MSI token (which is valid for 24 hrs.) value via `kubectl get secrets -n kube-system  omsagent-aad-msi-token -o=jsonpath='{.data.token}'`
+  3. Get the MSI token (which is valid for 24 hrs.) value via `kubectl get secrets -n kube-system  aad-msi-auth-token -o=jsonpath='{.data.token}'`
   4. Disable Monitoring addon via `az aks disable-addons -a monitoring -g <rgName> -n <clusterName>`
-  5. Uncomment MSI auth related yaml lines, replace all the placeholder values, MSI token value and image tag in the omsagent.yaml
+  5. Uncomment MSI auth related yaml lines, replace all the placeholder values, MSI token value and image tag in the ama-logs.yaml
-  6. Deploy the omsagent.yaml via `kubectl apply -f omsagent.yaml`
+  6. Deploy the ama-logs.yaml via `kubectl apply -f ama-logs.yaml`
     > Note: use the image toggle for release E2E validation
   7. validate E2E for LA & Metrics data flows, and other scenarios